Y011D4/SECCON2017/README.md

 # SECCON2017
 ## Result
-Our team, Suicabar, obtained 1900pts and was graded in 85th/1028.
+Our team, Suicabar, took 1900pts and was the 85th in 1028 teams.
-Thanks to teammates, who are collegues in my lab.
+Thanks to teammates, who are colleagues in my lab.

 ## Writeup
-I only share my writeups of the problem I can solve.
+I only share my write-up of the problem I can solve.
 Please let me know if you find some kinds of mistakes.

 * Crypto